aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/fabric-settings.md

         # Name of standard Access-List.
         access_list_name: <str>

+    # When enabled, configures multicast routing and by default configures static multicast in the underlay on all:
+    #   - P2P uplink interfaces if enabled on uplink peer
+    #   - MLAG L3 peer interface if also enabled on MLAG peer
+    #   - l3_edge and core interfaces
+    underlay_multicast_static: <bool; default=False>

     # Point to Point Underlay with RFC 5549(eBGP), i.e. IPv6 Unnumbered.
     # Requires "underlay_routing_protocol: ebgp".